SvenMichaelKlose/tunix/src/tunix/README.md

 ### "PXc": Exit

 Exits the current process with an exit code.
-It remains on the process list until its parent exits or returns from a wait() on it.
+All resources are freed but it remains on the process list until its parent exits or returns from a wait() for the exit code and its waiting list is empty (see wait()).

 ### "PWp": Wait